apache/cordova-docs/docs/en/edge/guide/overview/index.md

 [Packaged Web App](http://www.w3.org/TR/widgets/),
 or _widget_, specification.

-The application itself is implemented as a web page, named _index.html_ by default, that references whatever CSS, JavaScript, images, media files, or other resources are necessary for it to run.
+The application itself is implemented as a web page, by default a local file named _index.html_, that references whatever CSS, JavaScript, images, media files, or other resources are necessary for it to run.
 The app executes as a _WebView_ within the native application wrapper, which you distribute to app stores.